Frequently Asked Questions About Laser Treatments in Calgary

 After a CO2 laser treatment, expect your skin to feel hot and tight like a sunburn for 1-2 hours, followed by redness (2-8 days) and swelling (especially around the eyes) for 2-3 days.
 Use ice packs, Tylenol for pain, apply plenty of the skin care creams provided and stay very hydrated.
 Throughout recovery, follow a strict aftercare routine with gentle cleansing and healing ointments to prevent infection and optimize results.

-Is C02 laser safe for dark skin tones?
+Is CO2 laser safe for dark skin?

 CO2 laser can sometimes be performed on darker skin tones, but it requires advanced technology and proper preparation to prevent hyperpigmentation.
 Our DEKA CO2 technology is significantly safer for darker skin than traditional CO2 systems, with better control and less heat damage.
 For darker skin (Asian, South Asian, Filipino, etc) , we typically recommend a Hydroquinone prep protocol 4-8 weeks before treatment to reduce melanin activity and minimize the risk of post-inflammatory hyperpigmentation.
 This preparation, combined with our advanced DEKA technology and 10+ years of experience, ensures optimal results with minimal complications.
 Often, the deepest settings cannot be used on darker skin tones, however.